githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

 | Can use multiple jobs |                                                       Cannot use multiple jobs
 | Each step is logged in real-time |                                                      Logged as one step even if it contains multiple steps

+Reusable workflows allow you to specify any number of things and customize them more to your liking.
+You can have multiple jobs and that gives you a lot more granular control and power.
+The reusable workflow can be used in and across public repositories or within a single private repository, and reusable workflows from public repositories can be referenced using a SHA, a release tag, or a branch name.

+Re-running all jobs in a workflow will use the reusable workflow from the specified reference.
+You can have a reusable workflow call one reusable workflow and reusable workflows don’t require individual folders for each workflow like composite actions do.